Bindernews/DangerZone/README.md

 This mod is absolutely a Work In Progress.
 This isn't even alpha.
 There are a lot of planned features, but coding takes time.

+# Copying
+If you're looking at this mod because you want to learn how to make Minecraft mods, read on.
+This mod is licensed under the GPLv3, meaning if you want to copy it then your code must be GPLv3 as well.

+If you learn how to do something from reading my code, then make it work in your own code, that is fine.
+You can license your own code however you want.

+If you flat out copy my code and all you do is rename some variables, that's not okay, unless you also release your code as GPLv3.

+# Modpack
+Currently you may NOT use this mod in a modpack without explicit permission.
+I don't want people contacting me about it until I've made an official release.
+Sorry about that.